The American bequeathed $ 1 million to the commander-in-chief of the Ukrainian army: General Zaluzhny gave money to the military

 However, as explained in the General Staff, Mr. Stepanets was not a relative of Zaluzhny, and the inheritance became a symbolic gesture of a Ukrainian from the United States in support of Ukraine and its army, quite unexpected for the Commander-in-Chief himself.
 Over the past year, residents and businesses of Ukraine donated about $500 million to the armed forces.

-“In accordance with the will of Hryhoriy Stepanets, a citizen of the United States of America of Ukrainian origin, dated November 15, 2022, General Valeriy Zaluzhny, Commander-in-Chief of the Armed Forces of Ukraine, was named one of the recipients of the $1 million inheritance,” the General Staff said in a statement.
+“In accordance with the will of a citizen of the United States of America of Ukrainian origin, Grigory Stepanets, dated November 15, 2022, General Valeriy Zaluzhny, Commander-in-Chief of the Armed Forces of Ukraine, was identified as one of the recipients of an inheritance in the amount of $1 million,” the General Staff said in a statement.

 They indicate that Zaluzhny sent this money in full to the special account of the National Bank of Ukraine to raise funds for the needs of the army, which was confirmed by the bank's SWIFT message dated January 5, 2023.

-They also give explanations of Zaluzhny himself about the million-dollar legacy - he claims that his family made such a decision:
+There they also give Zaluzhny’s own explanations about the million-dollar inheritance - he claims that his family made this decision:

 “I gave my whole life to the Armed Forces.
-And he had no doubts about what he should do with the inheritance.
-The last will of Mr. Gregory, obviously, was to support the Ukrainian army in my person.
+And he had no doubt what he should do with the inheritance.
+Mr. Gregory’s last will, obviously, was to support the Ukrainian army in my person.
 I am grateful to everyone who helps the Armed Forces of Ukraine.
 And I am grateful to my family for their understanding.”

 Where is the legacy from?